Index:

 A. I. abstract painting

-Yet for all my ballyhoo about abstract art, a fair number of diligent figurative painters can still be found in first tier galleries.
+A fair number of diligent figurative painters can still be found in first tier galleries.
 Jonas Wood is highly involved with his paintings, which resemble assemblages of intricate press-on decals built up as complete pictures.
 He is deserving of praise, as is Izzy Wood for her desaturated photo collages paintings, which put me in mind of a less kinetic version of postmodern David Salle, circa 1990.

 There are other accomplished New York artists, of course, although none are so gifted as to appear out of place in any commercial gallery exhibition in any American city.
 The question is: why these artists, since the only thing exceptional about their paintings is the extra work they put into them?

 Exploring idiosyncratic photographic sources, with various techniques, is the most common form of figurative painting.
-Exhibiting within a Manhattan zip code adds nothing of note to this formula beyond a high price tag, and the opportunity to improve as a practicing artist because one receives financial compensation for it.
+Exhibiting within a Manhattan zip code adds nothing to this formula beyond a high price tag, and the opportunity to improve as a practicing artist because one receives financial compensation for it.
 Any artist with raw ability and drive, working under these favorable conditions, will thrive.

 To be clear, New York artists may be successful because of these privileges, but they are not famous.
 There are no more famous artists because there is nothing new left to say.
-Whether in acknowledgement of this fact, or the cause for it, first tier galleries are unapproachable.
+Whether in acknowledgement of this fact, or the cause for it, first tier galleries remain unapproachable.
 One might call this a contraction in the market, except that the most talented artists working today are often locked out of these spaces.

-(*) I might count myself among the vanguard in this trend as well.
+(*) I might count myself among the vanguard in this trend.
 My figurative-abstract collage paintings (1986-1996) are in keeping with the current cluttered aesthetic one sees in high-toned galleries.
 Four of these paintings are featured in the foreground of the below photograph.
 The location is upstate New York, and the house (plus paintings) belong to friend, Tommy H. Hyndman.
 A few of these paintings can be seen in greater detail in my latter Portfolio pages.

 Worth More Dead Than Alive: There is nothing rational or fair about the art market, although the best career move for any artist is to pass away.
 At this point, his or her output of work ceases; and the art world loves nothing more than scarcity.
-An artist’s catalog of works becomes a fixed commodity; and like all scarce resources, its value is driven a combination of luck and whim.

 YouTube’s Heat Maps and Uncomfortable Truths: While watching the aforementioned videos centering on art gallery shows, one can track other viewers’ interests by pulling up that video’s heat map.
 Heat maps present a visual graph showing where viewers concentrate.